Open Lands

-In November 2008, voters in Lewis and Clark County, Montana, (the County) approved the Land, Water and Wildlife bond measure.
+In November 2008, voters in Lewis and Clark County approved the Land, Water, and Wildlife bond measure.
 This $10 million general obligation bond is for "...protecting drinking water sources and ground water quality; protecting water quality in and along rivers and streams; conserving working farm, ranch and forest lands; protecting wildlife areas; preserving open lands and natural areas; providing for recreation; and managing growth and development".
 Funds generated by sales of these bonds are distributed through the Open Lands Program.
-The primary purpose of the Program is to conserve resources on private lands in Lewis and Clark County that fulfill the objectives of the bond measure.
+The primary purpose of the program is to conserve resources on private lands in the County that fulfill the objectives of the bond measure.

 Completed Projects